lcrespom/shelp/README.md

 - `Esc`: clears the current line.
 - `Home`: moves the cursor to the start of the line.
 - `End`: moves the cursor to the end of the line.
+- `Option+Left`: moves the cursor to the beginning of the previous word
+- `Option+Right`: moves the cursor to the beginning of the next word

 The code at `shelp.zsh` is well documented, so these features can be easily disabled or bound to different key combinations.